How to start a side hustle as a life coach in 8 steps

 With all the changes over the past year – whether because of the pandemic or otherwise – you might find yourself considering a little creative personal reinvention.
 Maybe your job disappeared, or perhaps it’s high time to shake things up a bit.

-Our mission at Invoice2go is to empower small business owners worldwide.
-The Female Founders Network is our community and podcast for ambitious women in business.
+Our mission at Invoice2go, a Bill.com company, is to empower small business owners worldwide.
+Female Founders is our community and podcast for ambitious women in business.
 We’re here to provide you with tools and resources to help you meet your goals and find balance between your professional and personal lives.

 Intrigued by the prospect of becoming a life coach?
-Let’s dive in!
+Get started today!

 Setting yourself up for success takes a lot of planning.
-The more work you put into the preparation, the more successful you will be.
-Start at the top and work your way down – when you get to number eight, you’re in business!
+The more work you put into the preparation, the more successful you’ll be.
+Start at the top and work your way down – when you get to number eight, you’ll be in business!

 Look to your own experience to better understand how you can help others.
-Life experience is unlike the hard skills you bring to a job.
-Think about all the things that have happened in your life that made you who you are today—marriage, divorce, having a baby, raising children, caring for a child with a disability or learning disability, buying a house, losing a loved one, becoming a step-parent, co-parenting with your ex, going back to school as an adult, and so on.
+Think about all the things that have happened in your life that made you who you are today—marriage, divorce, having a baby, raising children, caring for a child with a disability, buying a house, losing a loved one, becoming a step-parent, co-parenting with your ex, going back to school as an adult, and so on.

-The challenges in your life set the stage for your coaching business, and they prove your worth.
+These challenges set the stage for your coaching business, and they prove your worth.
 You’ve faced adversity and grew stronger because of it – and others will find value in that.
 What you might write off as being “just life” might seem impossible to others.
 Your strength is bankable.
 Own it!

 Bottom line: No matter why you’re doing it, becoming a life coach is a big move.
-It’s not like taking a new job that you can quit if it doesn’t work out – it’s a commitment of time and energy and a reflection of who you are.
+It’s not like taking a new job that you can quit if it doesn’t work out – it requires not only an investment of time and energy, but a deep sense of responsibility to your clients.
 If you base your new business on something you’re already passionate about, you have a much better shot at success.

 You’ve already made a lot of lists by now.
 Let’s start another one.
 Choosing a focus will help you determine who you work with and how you market yourself.
 It might take time to get this right, but you have to start somewhere.